Postgraduate Course: Research Skills and Methods (CLLC11003)

 On completion of this course, the student will be able to:

-- Locate, evaluate, and use research technologies to access a broad range of primary sources.
+- Locate, evaluate, and use research technologies to access a broad range of primary and secondary sources.

 - Identify and formulate research problems in their area of study, drawing upon peer-reviewed secondary resources.